 Experience and Expertise

-Yola has a range of experience with occupational safety, employment standards, workers compensation, and pay equity.
+As a litigator, Yola gained experience with occupational safety, employment standards, workers compensation, and pay equity.
 She has presented cases before grievance arbitrators, the labour relations board, human rights tribunals, and all levels of courts, including the Supreme Court of Canada.

-She is known for her expertise in matters relating to anti-Black racism, gender, and age discrimination.
-Additionally, she has a unique mix of scientific, marketing, and non-profit board governance perspectives that she blends with her legal insights.
+She is known for her expertise in matters relating to anti-Black racism, sexual/gender harassment and age discrimination.
+Additionally, she also has a unique mix of scientific, marketing and non-profit board governance perspectives that she blends with her legal insights